Hot Flash Clinical Trials

 Don’t get hot flashes?
 We conduct plenty of clinical trials at our clinic that need healthy volunteers too.
 Click here to learn more about our healthy clinical studies in DeLand.

 Compensation for Clinical Trial Participation

 Our participants receive all study related care (including laboratory services, study medications and physical examinations) free of charge.
 Compensation for time and travel may also be provided to those who complete a study.
-It is important to note that compensation may vary depending on the RA clinical trial you are enrolled in.
+It is important to note that compensation may vary depending on the hot flash clinical trial you are enrolled in.